AliaksandraPaulovich/rsschool-cv/cv.md

 * __GitHub:__ AliaksandraPaulovich

 ## About me:
+I have extensive experience working with clients in various fields.
-I have been a customer service manager for a long time.
-I have such qualities as diligence, responsibility, ability to work in a team, desire to develop and to study.
+I possess such qualities as diligence and responsibility.
+I am a good team worker.
+I have a desire to develop to study.

-I am 35 years old and I want to change my life.
+I want to change my profecion life by starting to study front-end development.

 ## Skills: